Income and assets tests

 Part 1 – non-farm and liquid assets test

-The first part looks at non-farm and liquid assets owned by you, your family and your business.
+The first part looks at non-farm and liquid assets you, your family and your business owns.

 - business bank accounts